- Search The Registry

 - My Account

 This date in 1918 marks the birth of Ella Fitzgerald.
-She was an African American jazz singer from Newport News, Virginia.
+She was a Black jazz singer from Newport News, Virginia.

 She achieved spectacular success in bringing jazz into mainstream American culture and was dubbed the "First Lady of Song."
 Ella Fitzgerald died on June 15, 1996; a year later her son and attorney presented her archives to the Smithsonian Institution, which in 1998 opened an exhibition on her life and contributions.